cran-task-views/Epidemiology/InfectiousEpi.md

     analysis and infectious disease modelling.
 This includes computation of basic reproduction numbers from growth rates, generation of hashed labels to anonymise data, and fitting discretised Gamma distributions.
--   `r pkg("ggdag")`: Tidy, analyze, and plot directed acyclic graphs (DAGs).
-    `r pkg("ggdag")` is built on top of `r pkg("dagitty")`, an R package that uses the 'DAGitty' web tool (<http://dagitty.net>) for creating and analyzing DAGs. 'ggdag' makes it easy to tidy and plot 'dagitty' objects using `r pkg("ggplot2")` and `r pkg("ggraph")`, as well as common analytic and graphical functions, such as determining adjustment sets and node relationships.
 -   `r pkg("powerSurvEpi")`: Functions to calculate power and sample size for testing main effect or interaction effect in the survival analysis of epidemiological studies (non-randomized studies), taking into account the